gonzex/test_abidocs/doc/developers/markdown.md

 | `[[www.abinit.org]]` | [[www.abinit.org]]
 | `www.abinit.org` | www.abinit.org

-It's also possible to specify the name of the link with:
+It's also possible to specify the name of the link with the `|` separator:
 `[[https://wiki.abinit.org | The ABINIT Wiki]]` that gives [[https://wiki.abinit.org | The ABINIT Wiki]]